 Want to get more involved in your local community or would you simply like to be in the know of all the cool and positive things are going on in Petaluma?
 We did too!
 That’s why we created our Community Calendar and our weekly Aqus News – a live website and newsletter that comes directly to your inbox each week.

-Aqus Community Foundation Executive Director, John Crowley is a dedicated community builder who has significantly enhanced the social and cultural fabric of Petaluma through his innovative efforts to create social capital.
-Known as the Pied Piper of Petaluma’s cultural and social riches, John has been recognized with Petaluma’s highest honor, the Good Egg Award.
-In 2010???
-He founded Aqus Café, a vibrant community hub that serves as a “third space” for residents to gather and connect.
-His establishment of Aqus Community Foundation, a 501(c)3 nonprofit, further underscores his dedication to creating a vibrant and connected community.
+Aqus Community Foundation Executive Director John Crowley is a dedicated community builder who has significantly strengthened the social and cultural fabric of Petaluma through his creative efforts to build social capital.
+Often described as the catalyst behind Petaluma’s spirit of connection, John has been recognized with Petaluma’s highest honor, the Good Egg Award.
+In 2006 he founded Aqus Café, a vibrant community hub that serves as a “third space” where residents naturally gather and connect.
+His creation of the Aqus Community Foundation in 2015, a 501(c)(3) nonprofit, further reflects his deep commitment to fostering a thriving, resilient, and connected community.
+In 2022 John co-founded Cool Petaluma a community action group to help Petaluma become more resilient.

-John’s initiatives, Is this the first thing you want to list?
-Maybe it gives the wrong impression to funders. add more recent things, Join (maybe don’t mention specific clubs like Moose, Elks.. gives impression of OLD…such as the Aqus Community Crawl, the rejuvenation of community-containers such as the Petaluma Moose Lodge, and numerous festivals and fairs, have successfully brought people together and supported local businesses.
+John’s initiatives, such as the Aqus Community Crawl, the rejuvenation of community-containers such as the Petaluma Moose Lodge, and numerous festivals and fairs, have successfully brought people together and supported local businesses.
 His belief in the profound impact of increasing social capital has driven him to create environments that encourage community interaction, from hosting community dinners and industry-specific gatherings to facilitating Petaluma Conversations, a series of dialogues aimed at fostering understanding and empathy on important social issues.

-In his latest initiative John aims to bring people together through a platform that encourages social engagement and active participation in various community activities.
+In his latest initiative, John aims to bring people together through a platform that encourages social engagement and active participation in various community activities.
 Responding to the United States Surgeon General Vivek Murthy’s call to address the loneliness epidemic, John has proposed an innovative community-driven solution: committing to join one new membership organization every year for the next five years.
-This initiative aims to counteract the loneliness epidemic by encouraging deeper engagement with community organizations, fostering connections, and promoting a sense of belonging and purpose.
+The Joiners Movement aims to counteract the loneliness epidemic by encouraging deeper engagement with community organizations, fostering connections, and promoting a sense of belonging and purpose.

 Diane Elise Gentile

-Diane comes to Aqus Community after having ‘several lifetimes of experience from an academic educator to director of an international company.
-Having lived abroad and moving extensively throghout her life Diane aquired a early appreciation of social relationships and community.
-Hoping to settle somewhere Diane chose Petaluma for precisely the community values she shares with her partner and fellow Aqus Community visionary John Crowley.
+Diane comes to Aqus Community after having several lifetimes of experience from an academic educator to director of an international company.
+Having lived abroad and moving extensively throughout her life, she acquired an early appreciation of social relationships, community and belonging.
+After deciding to stop moving around and put down roots, Diane chose Petaluma for precisely the community values she shares with her partner and fellow Aqus Community visionary John Crowley.

-“Petaluma, is an extremely desirable place because here exists a culture of community in the truest sense.
+“Petaluma, is an extremely desirable place for many reasons but especially there exists a culture of community in the truest sense.
 The people I’ve come to know maintain a very high level of social interaction and within this lies a bunch of pretty great values – like the importance of our relationships to one another, compassion and tolerance.”
-Her work with Aqus Community Foundation resonates now, more than ever.
+Her work with Aqus Community Foundation resonates now more than ever.

 Val Richman